Colorado Music Festival: History

 The festival began life as the Colorado Chamber Orchestra founded in 1976 by Giora Bernstein, the newly appointed head of the conducting program at University of Colorado.
 In 1977, its first series of concerts were given in Boulder's First Presbyterian Church.
 Guest soloists in the five-concert initial season included the soprano Judith Raskin, clarinetist Richard Stoltzman, cellist Leonard Rose and violinist Sidney Harth.

 Following restoration work in 1978, the Chautauqua Auditorium, a national historic landmark, became the festival's home.
 Its inaugural Chautauqua season brought the festival the first of five ASCAP Adventurous Programming Awards.
 On Giora Bernstein's retirement in 2000, the American conductor, Michael Christie was appointed music director.
 After he stepped down, Jean-Marie Zeitouni was appointed to the position in 2014.

 Under Christie's directorship, the festival's ticket sales increased by 42 percent and more new works were added to the programming such as the 2005 world premiere of Mark Grey's Pursuit.
 He also initiated Intermission Insights, where guest artists come back onstage after the first half of their performance for a ten-minute conversation with Christie about their performance followed by questions from the audience.

 In 2009, the Rocky Mountain Center for Musical Arts merged with the Colorado Music Festival to become its Education Division.

 As of January 2019, Peter Oundjian is the music director for the Colorado Music Festival.
+In 2024, Oundjian renewed his contract through 2029.